Visual perceptions fused in paint

 for those who can linger

 of atmosphere in quietude.

-When I was a young boy, often visiting the Cleveland Museum of Art in my home town, I was fascinated by the works of Jules Olitski and Mark Rothko, and later Agnes Martin.
-Standing in front of their paintings, which contained no apparent imagery, instilled in me the concept of eliciting an emotional response through patient viewing.
-Creating an enlightening break from our addiction to constant technological chatter and the instant manipulation of flamboyant images that we have been conditioned to crave is my artistic goal.
-I believe that as a society we are devolving to no longer value quiet time, quiet spaces and quiet minds—so for me, creating slow meditative and challenging visual paintings to off-set today’s fast-paced, multi-tasking, app-saturated-mobile-device society is critical.
+My commitment is to make artwork that runs counter to our culture’s addiction to constant technological chatter and flamboyant images that we have been conditioned to crave.
+I believe that as a society we are devolving to no longer value quiet time, quiet space and quiet mind.
+For me, creating meditative and challenging paintings to off-set today’s fast-paced, multi-tasking, app-saturated-mobile-deviced society is critical.

 My gratification is in the process —the doing of it—in which every finished painting has a life and history of its own.
 Surfaces are built up using a variety of acrylic media, including iridescent and interference colors, applied in translucent, almost transparent layers.
 I often draw on the canvasses between paint applications using pastels, pencils and color pencils to affect the overall image and to shift color values.
 An electric sander is used to smooth out any build-up of texture and to bring forward colors and patterns obscured in previous layers.
 Each application of paint is lapped over the side of the canvas leaving a visual memory map for those who are willing to look around the ragged edges.
 In this way, I emphasize that the surface is an illusion of nothing more than paint.
 I see each finished painting as a metaphor for living, for as the Talking Heads questioned in their song, “Once in a Lifetime,” Well, how did I get here?